nicholaides/cecil/README.md

 export type Username = User['name']
 ```

-### Interpolate with less visual noise & more fidelity to the intended result
+### Interpolation with high fidelity to intended output

 Use `#[]` on the backticks to interpolate values.